• Home

 Salvation: Having a relationship with God on His Terms

 This prayer is a guide and biblically based.
 All a person needs to do is cry out to God in their own words.
-If you are not sure how to pray, please use this as a guide.
+If you're unsure about how to pray, please use this prayer as a guide only.
+No prayer will save you but your faith and trust in the Lord Jesus Christ and what He did for you on the cross.

 See full post & comments